 Strength, Courage, and Rage

 Even as a baby, Hercules showed great strength and courage.
-His first real noteworthy deed was when Hera sent two snakes to kill him in his crib, and the baby Hercules, instead of being frightened, strangled the snakes with his bare hands.
-Iphicles is often shown in artistic representations of this, cowering off in one side of the crib looking like a normal baby, and little Hercules is sitting bolt upright strangling the snakes.
-From babyhood on, Hercules was clearly very unusual, and not just unusually courageous, but unusually strong as well.
+His first real noteworthy deed was when Hera sent two snakes to kill him in his crib.
+Baby Hercules, instead of being frightened, strangled the snakes with his bare hands.
+Iphicles is often shown in artistic representations of this, cowering off on one side of the crib looking like a normal baby, and little Hercules is sitting bolt upright strangling the snakes.
+From babyhood on, Hercules was clearly unusual, and not just remarkably courageous, but surprisingly strong as well.

 Common Questions About the Hercules Myth